 Things you should not do!

-6. Do not ask a calligrapher to copy another calligrapher's style
+6. Do not ask a calligrapher to copy another calligrapher's work

 It’s just not cool to copy, and a good calligrapher will not do it.
-If you like a specific calligrapher's style so much, you should be asking them to work on your project.
+If you like a specific calligrapher's work so much, you should be asking them to assist with your project.

 7. Do not ask for a discount